History

 Proposed Floor Plan of the New Library

-On February 9th, 2016, the Library opened in it’s brand new building at 211 W 5th Avenue, on the site where the old City Hall used to stand before it was moved and then razed.
-Bricks from the old City Hall were salvaged and used to brick the building, in an effort to bring some of the past into the present.
+On February 9, 2016, the library opened its doors at its new location, 211 W. 5th Avenue, on the site where the old City Hall once stood before being moved and later razed.
+Bricks from the former City Hall were salvaged and incorporated into the new building, bringing a piece of Caney’s past into its future.

-We are excited about our future and our continued growth!
+We remain excited about our future and our continued growth as we serve the Caney community.

 Caney City Library